 If you love animals and want to be a part of connecting animals and people, join our team today.

 1. One day, One-time Volunteer

 Simply sign-up and show up for single projects or special events.
-Visit the Volunteer Opportunities web page and look for one-time opportunity details within each section, who to contact and how to apply.
+Browse the Volunteer Opportunities listed in the expandables below, look for one-time opportunity details listed if applicable, along with who to contact and how to apply.

 Note: One-time opportunities occur most often for Special Events.

 To be a regular ongoing volunteer at the Zoo, you must: